“You can’t kill what refuses to die.”

 Dire-logue: “Hey, this is the 80s, doll, nudity is required of everyone!”

-Not even the electric chair can stop serial killer Ivan Moser, who’s botched execution coincides with a prison riot that ends with fifty deaths and the closure of the facility.
+Not even the electric chair can stop serial killer Ivan Moser, whose botched execution coincides with a prison riot that ends with fifty deaths and the closure of the facility.

 Eighteen months later, a film crew shooting a cheapo exploitation flick called Death House Dolls set up in the prison under the supervision of hack director Perkins, who tosses more than a few references to Psycho into the salad.